Newcastle upon Tyne TUC was founded in 1873. Ever since, the Trades Council has been working to unite trades unionists across the City.

 Centenary History

-N.B.: Gateshead now has a seperate Trades Union Council.
+NB: Gateshead now has a separate Trades Union Council.

 5 War and its aftermath.